Psalm 31 – Shelter from Trouble in the Secret Place of God’s Presence

 b.
 My times are in Your hand: David could not bear the thought of being given over to the hand of his enemies, but he was completely at peace (and even happy) with the knowledge, “My times are in Your hand.”

 i.
-David could say, my times are in Your hand because He understood that God was in control and ruled from heaven.
-Yet he also said because in faith he had had committed all things into God’s hand.
+David could say my times are in Your hand because He understood that God was in control and ruled from heaven.
+Yet he also said this because in faith he had committed all things into God’s hand.

 iii.
 Boice saw in all this an application to the seasons of life for the Christian.

 · The times of our youth are in God’s hand, times when often we are subject to the decisions others make for us.